guoguolee88/Histopathologic-Cancer_Detection/README.md

 -

 ## TODO
-- make eval.py
-- data analysis and data transformation
+- data analysis and data transformation.
-- make ensemble module
+- make ensemble module.
 - and...

 ## References from